Medical simulation: History

-Clinical Skills and Simulations Centers (CSSC) for Medical Simulation
+Clinical Skills and Simulations Centers (CSSC) for medical simulation

 The two main types of medical institutions that train people through medical simulations are medical schools and teaching hospitals.
 According to survey results from the Association of American Medical Colleges (AAMC), simulation content taught at American medical schools spans all four years of study, while hospitals utilize simulations during the residency and subspecialty period.
 Internal medicine, emergency medicine, obstetrics/gynecology, pediatrics, surgery, and anesthesiology are the most common areas taught in medical schools and hospitals.

 The AAMC reported that the majority of medical schools and teaching hospitals centralize their simulation activities at a single physical location, while some use decentralized facilities or mobile simulation resources.
 Most of the medical training institutions own their own facilities.
 Often, medical school CSSC locations include rooms for debriefs, training exercises, standardized exam and patient rooms, procedure rooms, offices, observation area, control rooms, classrooms, and storage rooms.
 On average, a medical school dedicates 27 rooms of its CSSC to training with simulations.

-Medical Simulation Centre Design & Operations
+Medical simulation centre design and operations

 A medical simulation centre is an educational centre in a clinical setting.
 The key elements in the design of a simulation center are building form, room usage, and technology.
 For learners to suspend disbelief during simulation scenarios, it is important to create a realistic environment.
 It may include incorporating aspects of the environment not essential in simulation activities, but that play a big role in patient safety.
 For instance, many reports show that patient falls and injuries occur in the hospital bathroom, so the simulation rooms were designed with bathroom spaces.
 A successful simulation center must be within walking distance of the medical professionals who will be using it.

 Often, clinical and medical faculty are responsible for the day-to-day operations of simulation centers, typically in addition to other responsibilities.
 However, the technology that has emerged within medical simulation has become complex and can benefit from the utilization of specialists.
 In 2014, Society for Simulation in Healthcare introduced the Certified Healthcare Simulation Operations Specialist (CHSOS) certification.
 The CHSOS certification endeavors to standardize and authenticate the minimum competencies to be demonstrated by simulation center operations specialists.